grzegorzmazur/yacas/docs/reference_manual/lists.rst

 .. function:: MapSingle(fn, list)

    apply a unary function to all entries in a list

-   :param fn: function to apply
-   :param list: list of arguments

    The function ``fn`` is successively applied to all entries in ``list``, and a list containing the respective results is